Refactor prompt

 Update REFACTOR.md so that it becomes a very detailed plan of refactoring the code, under the following principles:

-1. Production-grade Quality – Aim for clean, idiomatic, boring Rust.
+- Production-grade Quality β Aim for clean, idiomatic, boring Rust.
 No clever macros where straightforward code is clearer.

-3. Incremental, Review-friendly Commits – Small, atomic commits that each compile and keep the test-suite green.
+the reference implementationtest-suite unless a conscious deviation is documented. - Incremental, Review-friendly Commits β Small, atomic commits that each compile and keep the test-suite green.

-4. Minimal Public-API Breakage – The current crate is already used in downstream code and WASM builds; any unavoidable breaking change must be sign-posted in the CHANGELOG and guarded by a semver bump.
+- Minimal Public-API Breakage β The current crate is already used in downstream code and WASM builds; any unavoidable breaking change must be sign-posted in the CHANGELOG and guarded by a semver bump.

-5. Performance Awareness – Never regress the existing Criterion benchmarks by more than 3 % unless the change gives a functional or maintainability win that clearly outweighs the cost.
+- Performance Awareness β Never regress the existing Criterion benchmarks by more than 3 % unless the change gives a functional or maintainability win that clearly outweighs the cost.

-6. Great DX – Improve docs, examples and error messages as you touch code; run ./build.sh locally before pushing.
+- Great DX β Improve docs, examples and error messages as you touch code; run

 The refactor will be delivered as a series of pull-requests structured around themes so that reviewers can digest them easily.